JeffC25/ec530-sql-injection-demo/README.md

 Thanks to the efforts of your agency colleagues, we've gained valuable intel on how the website operates.
 The table of interest in the database has the following fields:
-`id, username, name, birthday, secret, occupation, email, address, favorite_color, total_tacos_eaten` Moreover, the website's backend only executes a single query per request, and responds with only the first result found.
+`id, username, name, birthday, secret, occupation, email, address, favorite_color, total_tacos_eaten` Moreover, the website's backend only executes a single query per request (multiple conditions are allowed), and responds with only the first result found.

 Your task is to inspect the HTML and JavaScript code of the website and identify opportunities for exploitation.
 Utilize your skills to modify the client-side code in order to craft SQL injection attacks that will allow you to retrieve the following information: